rngala/urlshortener-api/README.md

 **Request:**

-Shorts an URL an returns the
+Shortens a URL and returns the

 ```json
 {"url":"http://www.nubank.com.br"}